J. M. Gordon

 John McRobbie Gordon, né John McRobbie (12 October 1857 – 22 February 1944) was a Scottish singer, actor, stage manager and director, known as an influential stage director of the D'Oyly Carte Opera Company after the death of W. S. Gilbert.

 In his early career Gordon appeared in the chorus and minor roles in D'Oyly Carte productions, and after a period as a freelance actor, manager and director, he returned to the company permanently in 1910, as stage manager, and later stage director, establishing a reputation as a firm disciplinarian and upholder of the performing practices originated by Gilbert.

 Life and career

 Early years

-Gordon was born in Lumphanan, Aberdeenshire, the eldest son of Samuel McRobbie, a carpenter and farmer.
+Gordon was born in Lumphanan, Aberdeenshire, the eldest son of Samuel McRobbie (died 1896), a carpenter and farmer.
 Gordon retained his Aberdeen accent throughout his life.
-The family was musical and did not discourage the boy's ambitions for a career as a singer.
-He studied at the short-lived Aberdeen Conservatoire before moving to London in 1880.
+The family was musical and did not discourage the boy's ambitions for a career as a singer, although they worried that life on the stage would be precarious.
+Gordon left school early to help his father with carpentry work and, from the age of 17, worked in his cousins' carpentry business in Aberdeen; at the same time he continued to sing in choirs and to take music classes, and he formed a concert party.
+He studied at the short-lived Aberdeen Conservatoire before moving to London in 1880 to begin his professional singing career.

 He took his mother's maiden name as a stage name to avoid embarrassing his more puritanical relatives, who disapproved of the theatre.
-He joined a touring opera company, playing baritone roles in such works as La Sonnambula and Fra Diavolo.
+After some concert-singing experience, Gordon soon joined the touring Grand National Opera Company, playing baritone roles in such works as La Sonnambula and Fra Diavolo.
 In 1881 he was understudy to the baritone lead in the West End production of Audran's La Mascotte.
 Further small roles in touring opera companies followed.
-In 1883, while playing Marvejol in Audran's Olivette, he married a fellow member of the company, May Piemonté.
+He also toured in Arthur Wing Pinero's play The Squire.
+In 1883, while playing Marvejol in Audran's Olivette, he married a fellow member of the company, May Piemonté; the two soon had a son.